 Seeley G. Mudd Manuscript Library Renovation Project

-Starting in March 2020 and continuing through January 2021, the Seeley G. Mudd Manuscript Library, home to the Princeton University Archives and a collection of 20th-century Public Policy Papers, will undergo a renovation.
+Since March 13, 2020 the Seeley G. Mudd Manuscript Library, home to the Princeton University Archives and a collection of 20th-century Public Policy Papers, has been undergoing a renovation.
 We are pleased to have the opportunity to update our public spaces to better serve our researchers while also improving the storage environment for the collections.

-We appreciate your patience and look forward to sharing our new space with you in 2021.
+We appreciate your patience and look forward to sharing our new space with you soon.

 Media contact: Barbara Valenza, Director of Library Communications